amlamarra/PowershellScripts/README.md

 # PowershellScripts
-These are the PowerShell scripts I've created
+These are the PowerShell scripts I've created (mostly for work).